6 Ways to Keep Your Wireless Network Secure (WiFi Security)

 2. Change your network name (SSID)

 It is important to change your network’s default SSID name as it can give some details of your internet provider and type of modem/router.
 Even if it does not explicitly say your provider in the network name, many providers tend to use their default credentials.
 You can even hide your SSID.
 And every time you connect a new device you need to feed SSID as well as password to get connected.
-This extra layer move you one step ahead for WiFi security.
+This extra layer moves you one step ahead for WiFi security.

 3. Update your modem/router software/firmware if available.

-4. Monitor Devices connected to Your Network
+4. Monitor Devices Connected to Your Network

 5. Select the right wireless security protocol.